Undergrad First Year Physics Guide (https://phas.ubc.ca/undergrad-first-year-guide)

 - PHYS 157/158/159/170 are generally for Applied Science students and registration is mostly by Standard Time Tables (STT).

-- Consider taking ASTR 101 or ASTR 102, to help satisfy the Faculty of Science requirement of two courses with lab components, and the requirement of a biology or natural-science course (You must still take an actual BIOL course if you don't have credit for high school Biology 11 or 12).
+- Consider taking ASTR 101 or ASTR 102, to help satisfy the Faculty of Science requirement of a course with lab components.
+(You must still take an actual BIOL course if you don't have credit for high school Biology 11 or 12).

 - The above mentioned courses can be found on UBC Course Schedule (https://courses.students.ubc.ca/cs) website.